SparksScripts/Total-Apocalypse/README.md

 We will be continuing to improve this resource & fix any problems found with it.
 We will also be creating a ton of new resources that can be added to you end of the world type server.
 Keep up with the development of this project and get support via our discord [Total Scripts Discord](https://discord.gg/Tb2hRb6F)

+As with all resources packed from free resources available to everyone below if a list of credits to everyone who has a map in this pack or contributed in some way on the previous project.

+-XanderP#6037
+-Savolent
+-denedwin
+-miltonalves
+-YopatPA
+-All_NightGamer
+-Limu
+-MrAvenue
+-Fr0zzty23
+-Guristas
+-Michal10d#1572

+If there is anyone else who thinks they deserve some credit here please let me know.